mphomogale/portfolio/README.md

 # Experience
 ### PwC - United Kingdom
 #### Innovation & Data Manager, April 2023 - Present
-- Solution owner for next generation auditing - leading implementations for different technology stacks including SQL, Python, Databricks, Microsoft Power platforms, and Alteryx process Intelligence, with the goal of reducing up to 50% for repetitive work between PwC and clients.
-Objective achieved Q1 2024, resulting insignificantly reducing the risk material misstatement of highly judgmental FSLI.
+- Solution owner for next generation auditing - leading implementations for different technology stacks including Azure,Databricks, Microsoft Power platforms and Alteryx to achieve the goal of reducing up to 50% for repetitive work.
-- Developing data-driven risk and control models to generate insights and finding patterns in data to understand client risk to improve audit quality and market trust in external markets.
-Executed using blob stores, databricks ETL pipelines and Power BI.
+- Developing data pipelines for risk and control models to generate insights and finding patterns in data to understand client risk to improve audit quality and market trust in external markets.
 - Managing a team of 4-7 people which I'm responsible for designing, developing ways to automate, coaching teams, and holding a leadership role in internal and external groups.

 ### Anheuser Busch Inbev - South Africa
 #### Africa Financial Performance & Analytics Manager, November 2021 - March 2023
-- Responsible for designing and implementing financial models used for budgeting and strategic planning of $4bn turnover in revenue to support critical decision making for Africa zone presidents and VP’s.
-Scope includes12 countries—South Africa, Eswatini, Lesotho, Namibia, Botswana, Mozambique, Zambia, Tanzania, Uganda, Ghana, Nigeria, and Mauritius.
-Successfully executed 2022/2023 modelling on time from topdown and bottom-up planning aligned with the company’s 10-year strategic plans for all beverage categories, assurance and compliance and sustainability missions.
-Executed using Azure Synapse, data factory and Power BI.
+- Responsible for designing and implementing financial models used for budgeting and strategic planning of $4bn turnover in revenue to support critical decision making for Africa.
+Successfully executed 2022/2023 modelling on time for all beverage categories, assurance and compliance and sustainability missions.
 - Implemented an Anaplan solution to improve reporting and budgeting by automating manual excel processes to Anaplan.
 Create a financial SKU-Universe data warehouse to act as a data mart to manage ad hoc queries to support operational decisions using SQL scripting and Power BI as a presentation layer for average business users.
 Reducing cycle planning from 5 working days to only 3.
 Designing and building ETL pipelines for MI reporting to senior leadership.

 #### Global Risk Management Specialist, March 2020 - October 2021
-- Responsible for designing and implementing financial models used for budgeting and strategic planning of $4bn turnover in revenue to support critical decision making for Africa zone presidents and VP’s.
-Scope includes12 countries—South Africa, Eswatini, Lesotho, Namibia, Botswana, Mozambique, Zambia, Tanzania, Uganda, Ghana, Nigeria, and Mauritius.
-Successfully executed 2022/2023 modelling on time from topdown and bottom-up planning aligned with the company’s 10-year strategic plans for all beverage categories, assurance and compliance and sustainability missions.
+- Responsible quarterly execution of process improvement plan in a role of business improvement scrum master.
+Leading teams to implement internal control standards across business functions including logistics, supply, finance, procurement and human resources.
 Executed using Azure Synapse, data factory and Power BI.
-- Implemented an Anaplan solution to improve reporting and budgeting by automating manual excel processes to Anaplan.
-Create a financial SKU-Universe data warehouse to act as a data mart to manage ad hoc queries to support operational decisions using SQL scripting and Power BI as a presentation layer for average business users.
-Reducing cycle planning from 5 working days to only 3.
-Designing and building ETL pipelines for MI reporting to senior leadership.
+- Developed and implemented a business application using Microsoft power platforms to manage goods in transit tracking by encouraging continuous control monitoring to reduce cross-board theft and fraud by 80%.
+Executed using Azure Synapse, data factory and Power BI.
+- Performed Data Clustering to automatically discover the segments or groups within a customer data set.
+To identify trends and customer behaviour using python and Dax.
+Created a bias framework on the use of artificial intelligence applications within ABI.

 ### Deloitte - South Africa
 #### Senior Data Analytics Consultant, February 2017 - February 2020